moddio/moddio-docs/scripting-reference/actions/spawnItem.md

-Spawns the specified item at the location provided.
+Spawns the specified item at the provided location.